1point618/codename-exemplar/modules/i5_newpage.md

-Let's create a "contat us" page so that our users can get in touch when they need to.
+Let's create a "contact us" page so that our users can get in touch when they need to.

 As always, you can check here to see whether you've completed the steps correctly, and if not I'll comment with how to fix it.